davidevaliante/nvim/README.md

 ## Configured formatters by filetype:
 NOTE: these needs to be installed via mason or external sources
-- ts, js, tsx, jsx : prettierd/prettier
+- ts, js, tsx, jsx : [prettierd/prettier, tailwindformatter]
 - lua : stylua